 What better physical representation of that than your sorority chapter house?

-Holding recruitment events on campus is always ideal at a bare minimum, but it’s much better for sorority chapters to hold their rush events at their house, if possible.
+Holding recruitment events on campus is always ideal at a bare minimum, but it’s much better for sorority chapters to hold their recruitment events at their house, if possible.
 Bringing potential new members in your house will immediately give them the sense of the camaraderie sisters have fostered living together.

 It’s the same as any family.
 A home is not just a house, but a place where love grows.
 The trick is in the presentation, in using your house to show potential sisters the human connections and opportunities to grow together that your chapter offers.

-Make sure your house is up to code and that unsightly damage is repaired prior to holding rush events.
+Make sure your house is up to code and that unsightly damage is repaired prior to holding recruitment events.
 Clean thoroughly, including the outside lawn and landscaping.
 You want to put your best foot forward.

 If your house is out of date, or no longer fits the style and needs of the chapter, you may want to consider fundraising for a house renovation.
 Keep renovations in the traditional style of the house, going for the big upgrades that are most likely to attract new recruits and improve house living, but without going overboard and being gaudy.